Bootstrapping the Cross-Validation Estimate: Application 2

 In the second application, we are interested in estimating the c-index from a logistic regression model via cross-validation.
-In this case, it is not difficult to verify the conditions C1-C5 under conventional assumptions.
+In this case, it is not difficult to verify the conditions C1-C5 in Section 1 of the Supplementary Material \citep{cai2025bootstrapping} under conventional assumptions.
 For example, under the condition that there is no $\beta$ such that the hyperplane $\beta'z=a_0$ can perfectly separate observations with $Y_i=1$ from those with $Y_i=0$ and the matrix

-is positive definite for all $\beta$, the maximum likelihood estimator based on the logistic regression, $\hat{\beta},$ converges to a deterministic limit $\beta_0$ in probability as $n \rightarrow \infty$ and
+is positive definite for all $\beta$, the maximum likelihood estimator based on the logistic regression, $\widehat{\beta},$ converges to a deterministic limit $\beta_0$ in probability as $n \rightarrow \infty$ and